Sunday, March 30, 2008

 There are some counties in Arizona and Indiana that opt out of these Spring-Forward-Fall-Back shenanigans.
 Do the citizens of those locales accrue some sort of fourth-dimensional benefit (or detriment) by keeping their clocks set right where they were?
 Or are they steamrolled by the mere fact of all the rest of us speeding through that mystical hour twice a year?
 Are my students now relatively younger than their peers in Bloomington, Indiana?

 And just why is it that an hour spent flyfishing on the Stillwater River in Montana passes so much faster than an hour spent driving to New York City on I-95?
-I can’t prove it, but I bet dollars to doughnuts it has something to do with Daylight Savings Time.
+I can’t prove it, but I bet dollars to doughnuts it has something to do with Daylight Saving Time.